 Provides in-depth, unbiased coverage of health issues, social trends, criminal justice, international affairs, education, the environment, technology, and the economy.
 Including pro/con statements from representatives of opposing positions, it is useful for term papers, debates, and speeches.
 Use the archival reports for history research.

 Provides multi-disciplinary access to scholarly journals and books.
 Our collection (Arts & Sciences 1-IV and VII) is available in full text.
-To get more search results, change the "Select an access type" menu from the default "Read and download" to "All content."
+To get more search results, change the "Select an access type" menu from the default "Content I can access" to "All content."
 Some of this content may need to be requested from other libraries (Interlibrary Loan).

 From the American Psychological Association, contains over a million citations and summaries of articles from journals, books, book chapters, dissertations, and technical reports in psychology and related fields.